rust-lang/rust/src/doc/rustc-dev-guide/src/rustbot.md

     @rustbot claim

 This will tell `@rustbot` to assign the issue to you if it has no assignee yet.
-Note that because of some GitHub restrictions, you may be assigned indireclty, i.e. `@rustbot` will assign itself as a placeholder and edit the top comment to reflect the fact that the issue is now assigned to you.
+Note that because of some GitHub restrictions, you may be assigned indirectly, i.e. `@rustbot` will assign itself as a placeholder and edit the top comment to reflect the fact that the issue is now assigned to you.